 Before you begin

-Set up, compile, and then build your project using Maven 3.3.9 or greater:
+- Compile and build your project using the Maven plugin

 To deploy your app with the